projectfluent/fluent-langneg-rs/README.md

 Compatibility
 -------------

-The API is based on [BCP47][] definition of Language Tags and is aiming to parse and serialize all language tags according to that definition.
+The API is based on [UTS 35][] definition of [Unicode Locale Identifier][] and is aiming to parse and serialize all locale identifiers according to that definition.

+*Note*: Unicode Locale Identifier is similar, but different, from what [BCP47][] specifies under the name Language Tag.
+For most locale management and negotiation needs, the Unicode Locale Identifier used in this crate is likely a better choice, but in some case, like HTTP Accepted Headers, you may need the complete BCP47 Language Tag implementation which this crate does not provide.

-Parsed language tags are stored as `Locale` objects compatible with ECMA402's [Intl.Locale][] and allow for operations on language tag subtags and unicode extension keys as defined by [RFC6067][] and Unicode [UTS35][]
+Parsed locale identifiers are stored as `Locale` objects compatible with ECMA402's [Intl.Locale][] and allow for operations on locale identifier subtags and unicode extension keys as defined by [RFC6067][] and Unicode [UTS35][]

 Language negotiation algorithms are custom Project Fluent solutions,